 Nature lovers on a visit to Alghero will want to take a trip to the marine protected Capo Caccia - Isola Piana, the waters of which overlook the spectacular rocky spur of Capo Caccia, a paradise of underwater caves.

-Among others these include the Caves of Neptune, impressive by the presence of stalactites and stalagmites, and reached either by sea or via the many steps of the “Escala del Cabirol”.
+Among the most visited of the caves are the Caves of Neptune, impressive by the presence of stalactites and stalagmites and reached either by sea or via the many steps of the “Escala del Cabirol”, and the Grotta Verde.

-Other tempting local dishes include the "suckling pig" and lamb - always accompanied by a good wine produced by local wineries.
+One particular speciality is the lobster cooked in "Catalan style" according to an ancient recipe, while other tempting local dishes include the "suckling pig" and lamb - always accompanied of course by a good wine produced by one of the local wineries.

 Selected places to visit near Alghero